kynetiv/php_pdo_sqlcipher/examples/BUILD.md

 If the environment and the version of PHP available (may need to add new versions to config.m4), it should build a `release` folder with the applicable files for _Linux_.
 Although we're mostly interested in the following output files/folders:

 - php source (tar file, eg php-7.1.11.tar.gz)
-- 'build' directory
+- 'build' directory - this is our renamed pdo_sqlcipher extension
-- config.w32 (needed for building the Windows PHP extension later)
+- config.w32 (needed for building the Windows PHP extension later, also provided in this repo in the docker folder)

 Copy these files and directories from docker somewhere where you can find them in your Windows machine